ibnuda/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-We must move the `.hcons` and `.hnil` methods onto the companion of the new
-sealed typeclass, which can handle default values

 Kita harus memindahkan metoda `.hcons` dan `.hnil` ke objek pasangan dari kelas
 tipe tertutup, yang dapat menangani nilai default